setlog/trivrost/docs/security.md

 # Signing
 To sign the deployment-config and bundle info files we use `RSA` with the padding algorithm `PSS`.
 We use `sha256` as the hashing algorithm for signing.
 The signatures of the deployment-config have to be stored `base64` encoded.
 The signatures are saved in separate files with the same url as the original files, but with a `.signature` extension.
 So the signature for the bundle info file `https://example.com/linux/launcher/bundleinfo.json` has the url `https://example.com/linux/launcher/bundleinfo.json.signature.`

 The public keys used to validate the signatures are compiled into the trivrost binary.
-Therefore you have to create the file `resources/public-rsa-keys.pem`.
+Therefore you have to create the file `cmd/launcher/resources/public-rsa-keys.pem`.
 It contains all public keys in the `PEM` format (see [example file](../examples/public-rsa-keys.pem.example)).
-The public keys are separate by a line break. trivrost always checks if a signature is valid against any of the public keys.
+The public keys are separated by additional line breaks. trivrost checks if a signature is valid against at least one of the public keys.
 Note that signed resources accessed using the `file://`-scheme are not validated.
 It should only be used for testing.

 # Sign with openssl
 You can create the keys and sign using `openssl`.
 To generate a private key with a size of 4096 bit you can use one of the following two commands: